 - Deficiency: Vitamin K deficiency is rare in adults but can lead to bleeding problems and impaired bone health.

 - Toxicity“Toxic” means something that’s poisonous or really harmful.
 It’s like something bad that can make you sick or even hurt you.
 Where did the word come from?
-A long, long time ago, people who used bows and arrows would put… Read More: Vitamin K1 is not associated with toxicity.
+A long, long time ago, people who used bows and arrows would put poison on the arrow tips to hunt animals or fight… Read More: Vitamin K1 is not associated with toxicity.
 However, excessive intake of vitamin K2 supplements can interfere with certain medications.

 Vitamin K and Ketosis:

 - No Direct Impact: Vitamin K intake is not directly affected by or affects ketosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More.
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More.

 - Important Consideration: It’s essential to ensure adequate vitamin K intake on any diet, including ketogenic diets, for optimal blood clotting and bone health.